![]() |

 Keyword to read the density matrix from a previous run

-number of atoms which spin must be reversed
+Keyword to edit the spin density matrix number of atoms which spin must be reversed atom labels |

 E?